Remembrance Sunday: History

 A Christian Pacifist MP was elected to parliament in 1923.
 In the mid-1930s the Peace Pledge Union gained wide support.
 Pacifism gained great publicity from a 1933 student debate in the Oxford University Union that voted for a resolution that "this House will in no circumstances fight for King and Country".
 The first white poppies were sold by the Co-operative Women's Guild in 1933.

 During the Second World War, the commemorations were moved to the Sunday preceding 11 November as an emergency measure to avoid disruption of the production of vital war materials.

 In May 1945, just before VE Day, the new government began consultation with the churches and the British Legion on the future of remembrance.
 Armistice Day in 1945 fell on a Sunday, preventing the need to change wartime practices.
 Some thought that continuing with 11 November would focus more on the First World War and downplay the importance of the Second.
 Other dates suggested were 8 May (VE Day), 6 June (D-Day), 15 August (VJ Day), 3 September (the declaration of war), and even 15 June (the signing of Magna Carta in 1215).
 The Archbishop of Westminster proposed that the second Sunday in November should be named Remembrance Sunday in commemoration of both World Wars, a suggestion which was endorsed by the Home Office in January 1946.
 In June of that year, the prime minister, Clement Attlee, announced in the House of Commons that "the Government felt that this view would commend itself to all quarters of the country.
-I am glad to say that it has now found general acceptance here and has been approved by The King."
+I am glad to say that it has now found general acceptance here and has been approved by The King", although in 1956 a decision was announced aiming to avoid the uncertainty of observing Remembrance Sunday "sometimes on the first, and sometimes on the second Sunday in November", with Queen Elizabeth II approving a fixed rule of holding the observation on the second Sunday in the month.